What’s involved in succession planning for business owners?

-When setting up a new business, it is an exciting venture with the prospects of making money and providing for your family, but something that is often forgotten is what should happen to that business on death?
+Setting up a new business is an exciting venture with the prospect of making money and providing for your family, but something that is often forgotten is what should happen to that business on death?
 Presumptions are often made that another family member will continue running it or the business will simply wind up, but the options are not often discussed and estate and inheritance tax planning opportunities are lost.

 It can sometimes be unclear whether the relief will apply as a business can consist of a mix of activities, some of which are investment and some of which are trading.
 Also any money held within a business which is not required for the running of the business will not benefit from the relief.
 However, by taking specialist advice on succession planning for your business it can help you identify which assets qualify and so you can plan for the future of your business.